Lung cancer vaccine shows promise in early prevention trial

 Summary

-This early-phase trial tested a vaccine called CIMAvax-EGF in 20 people at high risk for lung cancer or survivors at risk of recurrence.
-The vaccine works by helping the body make antibodies against a protein (EGF) that can fuel cancer growth.
-Researchers measured immune response, side effects, and molecular changes to see if the vaccine might prevent lung cancer from developing or returning.
+This early-phase study tested a vaccine called CIMAvax-EGF in 20 people at high risk for lung cancer or survivors at risk of recurrence.
+The vaccine works by helping the body make antibodies against a protein that can fuel cancer growth.
+Researchers checked for side effects and measured immune response to see if the vaccine might prevent lung cancer from starting or coming back.

 Get updates